tobyhede/lein-git-deps/README.md

 change at any time, without warning.
 If you're deploying code to production or releasing it publicly, it's better to base your code on a stable known-target release.
-Getting the upstream maintainer of the original library is best, but this is not always possible if the original author is not around or if the project has a slow release cycle.
+Getting the upstream maintainer of the original library to release a new official version is best, but this is not always possible if the original author is not around or if the project has a slow release cycle.

 In the case where pushing an updated version of the mainline release is not possible, fork the project and package up your own